kjolley/BIGSdb_documentation/data_query/0070_querying_isolate_data.rst

 .. image:: /images/data_query/profile_combinations2.png

 Enter the combination of alleles that you want to query for.
-Fields can be left blank.
+Some of the fields can be left blank.

 .. image:: /images/data_query/profile_combinations3.png